Orange County's response to HB2

 Entertainment & The Arts

 Orange County has a vibrant arts and entertainment scene spanning the fine and cultural arts to crafts, music and comedy.
 “When the Bolshoi came to America, they came to New York and Chapel Hill,” says Chapel Hill Town Council Member Lee Storrow.
 “And just this year Taylor Mac brought his show, 1910s – A 24 Decade History of Popular Music here.
 That says a lot about the general state of the arts in our community.”

 There’s live music every night at our many clubs, including the famous Cat’s Cradle.
 Take in a performance at The ArtsCenter, Playmakers Repertory Theatre or Memorial Hall.
-DSI Comedy Theatre keeps us laughing seven nights a week.
+The PIT Chapel Hill is bringing comedy and improv to Franklin Street this fall.
 The towns feature lots of public art, and there are myriad galleries, like FRANK and the N.C.
 Crafts Gallery, which you can patronize individually or en masse on the Carrboro-Chapel Hill Second Fridays Art Walk or Hillsborough's Last Fridays.
 Visit the Ackland Museum or see artisans at work during the Orange County Open Studio Tour each November.

 Orange County might host more festivals than any community in the nation.
 “All of these events give us the opportunity to highlight the wonderful community we live in, with all of our fabulous locally owned shops, galleries and restaurants, there’s no better place in the Triangle,” says local arts advocate and festival organizer Jackie Helvey.